RasmusD/JNDSLAM/README.md

 # JNDSLAM
 A method for automatic pitch contour stylisation

-This version 0.1 features:
+This version 0.11 features:

 A simple method for stylising pitch contours based on the Just Noticeable Difference in pitch.

-This is the Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
+This is, currently only, the Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
 Automatic Stylisation and Labelling of Pitch Contour for Speech Synthesis.
 Submitted to Interspeech 2015, Dresden, Germany).

 To use: